CurveBending/CurveBending.github.io/about.md

 I've used three names in my career: Cissy, Xixi, and Cece.
 In a way, they represent different stages of my life: Cissy was a fresh grad and newcomer who simply wanted to fit in and find her place in an unfamiliar world; Xixi was a self-assured young woman who finally came to appreciate her Chinese upbringing and unique experience; Cece is an enterprising optimist who is willing to dream big, take risk and fight for what she believes in.

-I'm Cece.
-Welcome to CurveBending.

-## Core Values
-I value many virtues but keep only three as my core values.
+I value many virtues but keep only three as my core beliefs.
 They form my inner compass and guide my decisions:
 - Clarity: have a purpose and know the ‘why’; live life intentionally
 - Growth: inputs over outputs; improving over proving
 - Connections: be kind; nurture deep connections; and be of service

--
-## Day-to-Day Focus
+I also keep my day-to-day priorities simple.
+These days, I focus mainly on three things:
 - Do great work
 - Support those I love
 - Stay sane

+I'm Cece.
+Welcome to CurveBending.